rob550-docs/rob550-docs.github.io/index.md

     <br>
     Designed for educational use, here we offer insights into the hardware and software of the ROB 550 Robotic Systems Laboratory at the University of Michigan.
     <br><br>
     Our course comprises two main segments: Armlab and Botlab.
 In Armlab, we focus on a 5 DOF manipulator with 7 Dynamixel servo motors.
-Botlab introduces the Mbot Classic, a differential-drive robot equipped with a robotics control board and NVIDIA Jetson Nano.
+Botlab introduces the Mbot Classic, a differential-drive robot.
 </p>

   </div>